ECHORR SOS Rules – effective 08/03/20

 Shims between the gears and the top plate are not allowed.

-- Magnets must be Ceramic, Aurora Super II (Yellow and blue), Johnny Lightning, Auto World , DASH or BBT magnets may be used.
+- Magnets must be Ceramic, Aurora Super II (Yellow and blue), Johnny Lightning, Auto World , DASH (blue and white only no Killer bees) or BBT magnets may be used.
 The magnets may be sanded to fit the chassis.
 The distance between the magnets must be a minimum of .700″; no exaggerated sanding is allowed to close the armature gap.
 This will be teched using our custom-designed, specially fabricated Plug.

 1a.
 The inside surface of the magnets may not be sanded.